Pablo-797/discordjs-handlers/README.md

 module.exports = {
     name: 'ready',
     once: true,
-    async execute(client) { // execute() is where you will pass the rest of needed arguments. console.log(`The bot is now online!`);
+    async execute(client) { // execute() is where you will pass the rest of needed arguments, client is always the last argument. console.log(`The bot is now online!`);
     },
 };